opnfv/ipv6/docs/release/userguide/index.rst

 and references when as a user you may want to explore IPv6 in Docker container environment.
 The use of NDP Proxying is explored to connect IPv6-only containers to external network.
 The Docker IPv6 simple cluster topology is studied with two Hosts, each with 2 Docker containers.
+Docker IPv6 NAT topic is also explored.

 For more information, please find `Neutron's IPv6 document for Queens Release
 <http://docs.openstack.org/neutron/queens/admin/config-ipv6.html>`_.